 - It’s healthier than wearing bathing suits.
 Sand, weeds, can get into a bathing suit.
 Keeping wet suits can be the source of various ailment.
 Getting entirely naked in the sun, with the right sunscreen, increases the level of vitamin D too.
 Not even mentioning the comfort of not having anything obfuscating your body movement.
 If you keep a bathing suit, have a look inside next time you go to the beach, you will see stuff get stuck in it, better get naked.

-There may be other reasons I can’t thing about now, but the article from Bmag is spot on.
+There may be other reasons I can’t thing about now, but the original article was spot on.
 Another great example of mainstream media advocating nude recreation.
 The future has to be nudist!

 Get Naked, Stay Naked, Live Naked and Share the Naked Love!